-The Guardian Building is a sophisticated gem within downtown Detroit.
-It was built back in 1920 but still maintains its original charm with some modern twists.
-The lobby of the building has some remarkable art deco with so much color and detail.
-The walls and ceilings are the most attractive features.
-This is the perfect place for tourists to take a break and have a drink and snacks.
-Most business people like the place to host business meetings over coffee.
-Some free sightseeing tours are usually scheduled during the weekend.
+The Guardian Building is a beautiful structure within downtown Detroit.
+It was built back in 1920 but still maintains its original charm with a few modern twists and additions.
+The lobby of the building has some remarkable art deco oozing with color and detail, with the walls and ceilings being particularly stunning.
+It's the perfect place for visitors to the city to come and take a break while enjoying some drinks and snacks.

 6. Fisher Building

 Fisher Building has been towering over Detroit since 1927.
 It's one of the major landmarks of the city and stands out as part of the skyline.
 There are theaters in the building that can be accessed by the general public but some floors are restricted.

 Address: 3011 W Grand Blvd, Detroit, MI

 Related Site: http://thefisherbuilding.com/